lanericharddavis/student-workbook/src/reflections/wk6/quiz6.md

 **7.** What is the difference between the `AppState` and the state object within a component?
 <!-- enter you answer in the space below -->
 ```
+The state object will affect everything within that component where as the AppState essentially has the potential to affect over the app as a whole.
 ```
 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->
 ```
+The services serves the same purpose as it did in the MCV pattern however, it will be communicating to the AppState.
 ```
 **10.** Which file contains the root element of your Vue project?
 <!-- enter you answer in the space below -->